kinsleykajiva/Ripple-WebRTC-Server/README.md

 </p>

-Ripple-WebRTC-Server is a Java-based WebRTC server built using the Quarkus framework.
+Ripple-WebRTC-Server is a Java-based WebRTC media server built using the Quarkus framework.
 It provides support for video rooms and audio rooms.
 The server is still in development mode and aims to deliver a robust and efficient WebRTC experience.
 The primary goal is to use this app as an Native Image created by [ GraalVM tools](https://github.com/graalvm)

 Check the branch before cloning this .
 This app is developed based on two web-based frameworks : [Helidon](https://helidon.io/) and [Quarkus](https://quarkus.io/)